Nothing Phone (1)

 Single Review, online available, Medium, Date: 12/14/2022

-Source: Techradar English EN→zh-CN
+Source: Techradar EN→zh-CN

 At first blush, the appeal of the Nothing Phone 1 rests on its standout design and the strength of its story.
 The company clearly learnt lessons from its first product and the level of polish applied to the Phone 1 surpasses expectations, while unique features like its transparent back and glyph lighting marry novelty and functionality in a way that's absent from most other phones.